What is gorder?

 for XTC files,.trr

-for TRR files,.gro
+for TRR files and.gro

 and end